NucleoidMC/leukocyte/README.md

  - `fall_damage` controls whether players should receive fall damage
  - `hunger` controls whether players will become hungry
  - `throw_items` controls whether players can throw items from their inventory
+ - `pickup_items` controls whether items can be picked up by players or other entities
  - `unstable_tnt` controls tnt automatically igniting when placed
  - `ignite_tnt` controls whether tnt can be ignited
  - `spawn_withers` controls whether withers can be summoned